jamesolano2001/onlysurveys/README.md

 # OnlySurveys

 1. Download nodejs
-Goto repo cmd type: npm i
+2. Goto repo cmd, run: npm i
+3. run: yarn i
-2. Phone download Expo App
+4. Download Expo App on phone
-3. If mac install watchman
+5. Run: npm run web
-4. Npm run android/ios, then scan qr code
+    then scan qr code with your phone
-Ios need macbook with xcode
-Android can use android studio emulator or phone connected with adb
-5. If none can use web with npm run web
+6. If none can use web with npm run web
-If possible use yarn to install packages

 Packages used:
 1. [react-tinder-card](https://github.com/3DJakob/react-tinder-card)